hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Choice of Terminology

-In AU Core elements that define support for more than one code system only apply to the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and are not intended to prevent systems from supplying only a text value.
+In AU Core, elements that define support for more than one value set only apply to the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and are not intended to prevent systems from supplying only a text value.
 In such cases, the
-- AU Core Responders **SHALL** correctly populate the element from at least one supported code system.
+- AU Core Responders **SHALL** correctly populate the element with a concept from all supported value sets where the applicable concept is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid value.

-The table below lists the applicable profiles and elements in AU Core that allow multiple code systems.
+The table below lists the applicable profiles and elements in AU Core that support multiple value sets.

 AU Core Profile |Must Support Sub-Element|Terminology Choices
 ---|---